2060-io/vision-service/README.md

 =======
 # Vision Service

-Vision is a set of tools for capturing and verifying human biometrics.
+**Vision** is a set of tools for capturing and verifying human biometrics.
+They are put together and orchestrated by **Vision Service**, a backend that exposes a simple API to initiate biometric verification flows.

 ## Basic deployment diagram